 Million Orchid Project

 South Florida was once an orchid paradise, with a rich variety of tropical orchids growing naturally on the branches of every tree.
 In the late 1800s, as the Florida East Coast Railroad extended southward, orchids were among the first natural resources to be exploited.
-Millions of flowering orchids were ripped from the trees and packed into railroad cars, destined to be sold as disposable potted plants in northern flower shops.
+Flowering orchids were ripped from the trees and packed into railroad cars, destined to be sold as disposable potted plants in northern flower shops.
 Orchid populations dwindled rapidly, and now our iconic native orchids exist in such small numbers that they have little hope of recovering on their own.
 Today, our region has countless suitable landscape trees for orchids including parks, schoolyards, roadways, and other public spaces.

 Over 20 community partners and more than 100 schools, have been enlisted to grow orchids in their classrooms and surrounding neighborhoods.
 With the help of these students and volunteers we are now propagating ten species of rare native orchid from seed using micro-propagation.
 Plants are also produced on The STEMLab; Fairchild’s mobile micro-propagation laboratory built within the frame of a decommissioned school bus.
 To date, school landscapes, hospitals, and urban tree plantings have been the primary recipients of the reintroduction initiatives.